lace-wing/lacy-ubc-math-project/manual.typ

 Word, sounds familiar and easy, but...
 - the math formatting (MathType) may be uncomfortable;
-- you pretty much have to use MS Word/WPS/Google Doc/Pages, because...
-- the editing experience using "libre" solutions like LibreOffice are subpar;
+- you pretty much have to use MS Word/WPS/Google Doc/Pages, the editing experience using "libre" solutions like LibreOffice are subpar;
 - many do not really know how to make use of Word, like styles, ruler, tab stops and template, so documents get messy.

 LaTeX is a powerful and professional academic typesetting system, plus, you can use your favorite text editor, but...
-- document source can quickly become hardly readable;
 - the syntax may be cryptic;
 - the error messages are cryptic;
 - compilation (PDF generation) can be slow;
-- collaboration of more than two people (on Overleaf) requires either an #text(fill: black.transparentize(67%))[overpriced] subscription, or workarounds.

-How about elegant math typesetting, blazingly fast layout and unlimited collaboration?
 #block(
   breakable: false,
   grid(